 - If a patron complains about the behavior, belongings, or personal hygiene of another patron, staff Safety and Protective Services officers will review the situation and determine a course of action up to and including removal.

 - If a staff member or a Safety and Protective Services officer becomes aware that the behavior, belongings, or personal hygiene of a patron that does not adhere to the Library Code of Conduct, staff or Safety and Protective Services officers will review the situation and determine a course of action up to and including removal from all Library facilities.

 - The following behaviors and actions of conduct not allowed on Library property include but are not limited to:

-- Be disruptive, disorderly, excessive use of profanity, verbally or physically threaten or harass patrons, staff, or volunteers
+- Be disruptive, disorderly, excessive use of profanity, verbally or physically threaten or harass patrons or staff

 - Use cell phones or play audio equipment in a disruptive manner